readme-oleh/protected-fix/docs/MRC & COMPLIANCE/privacy-policy.md

 If you have any questions or comments about this Privacy Policy, the information practices of the Platform, or your dealings with Protected, you can contact us at any time:Our full details are:

+Protected Media Ltd.

-Protected Media Ltd.3 Shaham St., Petach Tikva, Israel
+3 Shaham St., Petach Tikva, Israel

 [privacy@protected.media](mailto:privacy@protected.media)